 Drum brakes: Locate the embedded thermocouple at the centre of the friction path recessed (0.5 ± 0.1) mm below the inside surface of the brake drum.
 Figure 8.2 illustrates the proper installation of embedded thermocouples on brake drums;

-The installation of embedded or other types of thermocouples for measuring brake pad or shoe temperature during brake particle emissions tests in the context of this GTR is strongly discouraged.
+The installation of embedded or other types of thermocouples for measuring brake pad or shoe temperature during brake particle emissions tests in the context of this UN GTR is strongly discouraged.
+If the installation of the thermocouple is not possible as required in this UN GTR for technical reasons, the testing facility may prove equivalency of the alternative method with the requirements of this UN GTR together with the technical authority.